-The Santuigo Formula E circuit is located in Parque O'Higgins, Santiago, Chilé.
-Comodoro Arturo Merino Benítez International is around 16 minutes' drive from the centre of the city on its western fringes.
+The Santiago Formula E circuit was located in Parque O'Higgins, Santiago, Chilé.
+Comodoro Arturo Merino Benítez International Airport is around 16 minutes' drive from the centre of the city on its western fringes.

 You can get to Parque O'Higgins easily by public transport - the park is well geared up for visitors due to the presence of the Movistar Arena in its grounds.
 It has its own station on the Metro/Micro system on Autopista Central.
 Lines and routes that have stops nearby are: Metro - L2; Micro: Micro - 302, Micro - 506, Micro - 509, Micro - 510.